TrustSource/ts-deepscan/README.md

 ![License](https://img.shields.io/badge/License-Apache--2.0-green)

 # TrustSource DeepScan
-Repository scanner for the identification of *_effective licenses and copyright information_*.
+Repository scanner for the identification of *_effective licenses, copyright information and identiifcation of encryption algorithms_*.

 ## What it does?
 DeepScan takes the URL of a git repository as input, clones the content and scans all files contained (see below) for license indicators and copyright comments.
 All *findings* will be returned in a hirarchical structure (including references) and the cloned repo will be deleted afterwards.

-We provided also a hosted version with a nice UI, that you can find [here](https://deepscan.trustsource.io "Link to DeepScan Service").
+We provided also a hosted version with a nice UI to review the findings, that you can find [here](https://deepscan.trustsource.io "Link to DeepScan Service").
 The hosted version is available for free through the Web-UI.
 It is also part of the subscription based [TrustSource](https://app.trustsource.io)-Service.
-This version allows in addition the cloning and scanning of private repositories.
+This version allows in addition the cloning and scanning of private repositories and (new!) the chained processing of complete SBOMs.
 It has been set up to support many and large repositories.
 If you are interested in using it from within your CI/CD pipeline, we offer API-subscriptions.

 To learn more about TrustSource - the only process focussed Open Source Compliance tool, which supports all aspects of the open source compliance tool chain - visit our website at https://www.trustsource.io.